Mesothelioma has a very aggressive progress and can lead to death in less than one year if left untreated

 Several hours before death, the body starts shutting down, unable to battle mesothelioma anymore.
 During this time, it is not uncommon for the patient to experience one or more of the following symptoms:

-- the person may appear less alert or, on the contrary, very restless
+- the person may appear less alert or very restless

 - inability to eat or drink